Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: The Edge-Colored Variant

 In this subsection, we merely point out that the transformation presented in Constructions~\ref{pre-colored2standard:ct} and~\ref{colored2standard:ct} as well as the one underlying the proof of Theorem~\ref{make:regular+expanding:thm} preserve efficient local computability (e.g., one can determine the neighborhood of a vertex in the resulting multi-graph by making a polylogarithmic number of neighbor-queries to the original multi-graph).
 Actually, this holds provided that we augment the (local) representation of graphs, in a natural manner.

 Recall that the standard representation of bounded-degree graphs is by their incidence functions.
 Specifically, a graph $G=([n],E)$ of maximum degree $d$ is represented by the {\sf incident function} $g:[n]\times[d]\to[n]\cup\{0\}$ such that $g(v,i)=u\in[n]$ if $u$ is the $i^\xth$ neighbor of $v$, and $g(v,i)=0$ if $v$ has less than $i$ neighbors.
-This does not allow us to determined the identity of the $j^\xth$ edge in $G$, nor even to determine the number of edges in $G$, by making a polylogarithmic number of queries to $g$.
+This does not allow us to determined the identity of the $j^\xth$ edge in~$G$, nor even to determine the number of edges in~$G$, by making a polylogarithmic number of queries to $g$, whereas this determination is needed for a local implementation of Construction~\ref{colored2standard:ct}.
 Nevertheless, efficient local computability is preserved if we use the following local representation (presented for edge-colored multi-graphs).